RonanPlugins/FundamentalsPlus/README.md

 We welcome contributions from the community!
 If you would like to contribute to FundamentalsPlus, please check out our [contribution guidelines](https://github.com/RonanPlugins/FundamentalsPlus/blob/master/CONTRIBUTING.md).

 ## License
-FundamentalsPlus is licensed under the [MIT License](https://github.com/RonanPlugins/FundamentalsPlus/blob/master/LICENSE).
+FundamentalsPlus is licensed under the [MPL 2.0 License](https://github.com/RonanPlugins/FundamentalsPlus/blob/master/LICENSE).